ntkzwane/docker-devenv/README.md

 ```

 ### Note:
-Currunt binaries that have been configured in the vagrant environment:
+Binaries that have been configured in the vagrant environment:

 * Mongo: `mongo`, `mongodump`, `mongorestore`

+Port forward mappings that have been configured in the vagrant environment:

+* mongo:27017